uhray/cbax/README.md

 ### Middleware

-CBax comes packaged with some useful middleware that you can add to your middleware chains if you desire.
+Cbax comes packaged with some useful middleware that you can add to your middleware chains if you desire.

 <a name="mw-log" href="#mw-log">#</a> cbax.<b>log</b>()